-EMS services enable applications to have coordinated access to underlying resources, regardless of their physical locations or access mechanisms.
+EMS services enable applications to have coordinated access to underlying resources-CPU, disk, data, memory, and services-regardless of their physical locations or access mechanisms.
 EMS services are the key to making resources easily accessible to end-users, by automatically matching the requirements of a Grid application with the available resources.